 Multi-armed bandit optimization makes testing faster and smarter with machine learning

-Multi-armed bandit experiments utilize machine learning and works by directing more traffic towards variations that have higher conversion rates, unlike A/B tests which direct set amounts of traffic towards each variation regardless of how well, or how poorly, they are converting.
+Multi-armed bandit experiments utilize machine learning and work by directing more traffic towards variations that have higher conversion rates, unlike A/B tests which direct set amounts of traffic towards each variation regardless of how well, or how poorly, they are converting.

 With multi-armed bandit testing, the conversion rates of the variations are checked at regular intervals to adjust the amount of traffic sent to each.
 So even if a sub-optimal version gets a head start at the beginning of a test, this will be mitigated once the conversion rates are checked again.